casper-network/docs/source/docs/casper/developers/cli/redelegate.md

 :::note

-Calling the `delegate` entry point on the auction contract has a fixed cost of 2.5 CSPR and there is a minimum delegation amount of 500 CSPR that also applies to redelegations.
+Calling the `redelegate` entry point on the auction contract has a fixed cost of 2.5 CSPR and there is a minimum delegation amount of 500 CSPR that also applies to redelegations.

 :::